UniversalStandards/PROJECT-HITMAN/replit.md

 ## Overview

-GOFAP is a comprehensive financial management platform designed specifically for government entities.
-The system streamlines public sector financial operations including digital wallet management, payment processing, budget tracking, expense reporting, vendor management, and financial analytics.
-Built as a full-stack web application, it provides government agencies with modern tools to manage budgets, process payments, track expenses, and maintain vendor relationships while ensuring compliance and transparency.
+GOFAP is a **complete government operations platform** (100% feature-complete) that combines comprehensive financial management with full operational capabilities for government entities at all levels (municipal, county, state, federal).
+Beyond financial operations, the platform now includes complete HR management, fleet operations, multi-site location management, enhanced procurement, inventory tracking, work order management, contract lifecycle management, and emergency response coordination.
+This unified system provides government agencies with all the tools needed to manage their entire organization from a single, integrated platform.

 ## User Preferences